Te Whakaheke o Te Wai

 For over 300 years, rainfall-runoff and groundwater models have been calibrated to measurements of hydraulic head and stream flow.
 These data provide little insight into groundwater age or transit time as needed for improved water management.
 Environmental tracers, notably isotopes, give the most direct data informing flow models.

-We will measure age tracers, which integrate all flow velocities (of water and contaminants) above any measurement point.
-We will use complementary hydrogeological, chemical and isotope data to understand origin of recharge and flow pathways, effects of geology, seasonality and stream order.
+We measure age tracers, which integrate all flow velocities (of water and contaminants) above any measurement point.
+We use complementary hydrogeological, chemical and isotope data to understand origin of recharge and flow pathways, effects of geology, seasonality and stream order.

 Merging mātauranga-a-iwi/hapū with western science improves conceptual understanding

-Historically, conceptual understanding of groundwater systems has been based on western science.
+Historically, conceptual understanding of groundwater systems has been based on Western science.
 It is increasingly recognised that indigenous knowledge also provides expert insight into freshwater systems.

 In New Zealand, mātauranga-a-iwi/hapū, as it pertains to landscape, springs and rivers, derives from cultural perspectives and close association with the environment.
 This knowledge is preserved by long oral traditions and thus can provide insights that extend into the past beyond the modern instrumental record.
 Increasingly, this mātauranga is applied in cultural health monitoring of rivers and supporting improved water policy and planning.
 The challenge is that mātauranga-a-iwi/hapū pertaining specifically to groundwater presently has low visibility, so its influence remains limited.